Academics

 Study Abroad Program

-The Exchange and Study Abroad Programs offer excelling students in the school of Business and Finance an opportunity to travel and study at the United Kingdom for a semester and up to a year abroad at its partner university KCL.
+The Exchange and Study Abroad Programs offer excelling students in the school of Business and Finance an opportunity to travel and study in the United Kingdom for a semester and up to a year abroad at its partner university KCL.

 The objective of the programs is to create unique learning opportunities for students at NGU to explore their field of study in an international context and enable them to add professional experience to their learning.
-The programs aim at helping its students to expand their learning perspectives by exposing them to different learning methods than that at their own countries which will build their analytical and critical thinking skills.
+The programs aim at helping its students to expand their learning perspectives by exposing them to different learning methods than those in their own countries which will build their analytical and critical thinking skills.
 In addition, the programs provide its students with opportunities to act as ambassadors to their university and their country by being exposed to diverse cultures and nationalities during either their Exchange or Study Abroad Programs.
 Finally, upon returning from their Exchange or Study Abroad Programs, students will assume leadership roles and provide support to consecutive colleagues who will undertake the program.

 Selected students will be able to study for one academic semester or for one academic year at KCL.
 Selected students will be required to undertake pre-selected courses that are parallel to courses at NGU to be able to transfer their credits upon their return to NGU.
 Students will need to speak with their academic advisors at NGU to help them in the selection of courses at KCL and the process of credit transfer to NGU.